vendeka-nl/text/README.md

 ## Without Laravel

 If you are not using Laravel, you need to boot the package manually.
-This is only required to be excuted once, so put it somewhere at the start of your app.
+This is only required to be executed once, so put it somewhere at the start of your app.

 ```php
 use Vendeka\Text\Text;